Arjit1512/2.0/README.md

 # TRUE HOOD - E-Commerce Clothing App

-TRUE HOOD is a clothing accesories platform where users can browse, select, and purchase fashion items.
+TRUE HOOD is a clothing accessories platform where users can browse, select, and purchase fashion items.
 The app is designed with a seamless user experience for shopping and integrates payment gateways for easy transactions.

 ## Deployment
 1. On Vercel: https://2-0-ochre.vercel.app